 I didn’t have any control.

-In a way, PDA was a protective factor that allowed me to maintain a sense of agency in a very rigid, strict environment.
+In a way, pathological demand avoidance was a protective factor that allowed me to maintain a sense of agency in a very rigid, strict environment.
 I grew up learning that I wasn’t allowed to say “no” or ask questions, so I became an adult that struggled with feelings of being controlled (and feeling out of control).

 Knowing this, I can have a lot more compassion for myself.
 I understand now that PDA will surface more intensely for me at times when my life feels unmanageable.
 “Respecting” PDA means validating where it comes from and how it might be serving us (or has served us in the past!).